tomasvn/react-repo/README.md

   * On initial load user should see splash screen explaning the app, it should have redirect link or button

   * Possible features to add?
-    * User should mark them as favourites?
+    * User should mark music as favourites
-    * Some sort of login for marking favourites?
+    * Some sort of dashboard for marking favourites, show all favourites

 (?)
 Future project